 It is important for nurses and midwives working in the community, as well as paramedic and other urgent and emergency care staff, to be aware of local policies on management and options for disposal.
-The ICCM provides further information on funeral practices and disposal options.
+The ICCM provides further information on funeral practices and disposal options (iccm-uk.com).
+Many women may miscarry at home over the toilet and it is their choice whether to flush or retrieve the pregnancy remains.
+If retrieved, women must be advised of how best to do this and advised that they have the option to bring it to the clinic for disposal or make private arrangements.

-In June 2015 the ICCM, Sands and the Miscarriage Association published joint guidance on miscarriages at home; the guidance and associated documentation is available for download from each organisation's respective websites.
+In June 2015, the ICCM, Sands and the Miscarriage Association published joint guidance on miscarriages at home; the guidance and associated documentation is available for download from each organisation's respective websites.